Ashkan-Yaldaie/thesis/documents/Thesis.md

 The home automation system should not have any negative effect on human health.
 It is not a bad practice to stand up once in a while to make coffee or switch on the light traditional way using a light switch.
 New research shows that sitting more than six hours per day causes a premature death.
 While sitting the body will reduce burning fat by ninety percent,  the risk of diabetes increases by 24 percent and activity in leg muscles shuts down.
 (Johnson 2012)

 Tellstick’s product is available in the market today.
-The label on the package says: “create your smart home”.
+The label on the box says: “create your smart home”.
 The price of €169 includes the package which contains:

 - Two remotely controlled sockets
 - A thermometer